ibrahimothman/brokerage-task-min-crm/README.md

 * Employee can show his own customers
 * Employee can create customer which by default be assigned to him
 * Employee can update the customer's status
+* Employee can not show the employees page